 |Sign up for the Mailing List|

-Better insight from customers can drive serious growth in your company, at least according to a recent study by IBM of over 1700 CEOs.
-But today, acquiring and interpreting customer data inherently must involve both the marketing and IT departments.
+Better customer insights lead to better growth potential.
+But today, acquiring, developing, and interpreting all that customer data requires both the marketing and IT departments.
 In fact, recent research conducted by the CMO Council, suggests that this process should start with the Chief Marketing Officer (CMO) and the Chief Information Officer (CIO).